-The left column of group pages holds links to the group’s tools.
-It is possible to have more than one tool for a given type (e.g., two wikis).
-Send requests to email@example.com for link additions or updates.
+The group’s tools are listed on its home page.
+It is possible to have more than one tool for a given type (e.g., two repositories).
+Send requests to firstname.lastname@example.org for link additions or updates.

 Each group’s home page news is managed via a WordPress blog.
-Any group participant may post to the blog.
+Any group participant may write new entries but only chairs can publish them.
+Blog posts are automatically posted to the group’s public mailing list.
 In addition, the group may aggregate external feeds (e.g., twitter or identity) into the group’s blog stream.
-This is done via the WordPress dashboard by an administrator; please contact the Systems Team if you wish to integrate external feeds into your group’s news stream.
+This is done via the WordPress dashboard by an administrator (a member of the W3C Team); please contact the Systems Team if you wish to integrate external feeds into your group’s news stream.